Chapter 4

 gravitational binding energy) along the spiral path to the

-boundary - last - stable orbit r = r ms (Fig.4.27) gives the disk
+boundary - last - stable orbit r = rms (Fig.4.27) gives the disk

 viscous friction energy equal to its binding energy at the limit innermost stable